togetherwithasteria/accounts/src/assets/privacy.md

 ## Changes To This Document

 This document is incomplete.
-However, in the future we will add changes to this document to comply with applicable laws.
+We will add changes to this document to comply with applicable laws.
+And we wil add changes from time to time if needed.